tapanther/Tritan/docs/Blackpoint.md

 The Noble Houses, descendants of the surviving Dohlaran nobility, enjoy many special rights and priviledges accumulated over the centuries before and after the Great Sack.
 Indeed, it is not entirely uncommon for a long-lost document or royal decree to be found, describing some forgotten right or priviledge for one or more Noble Houses.

 The Noble Houses hold the overwhelming majority of the kingdom's land.
-Outside of Blackpoint City itself, vast stretches of the countryside, and all the natural resources therein, rightfully belong to the Noble Houses.
+Outside of [Blackpoint City][Blackpoint (City)]Cityitself, vast stretches of the countryside, and all the natural resources therein, rightfully belong to the Noble Houses.
 In order to best use the land, the Houses will further vassalize minor lords, granting them certain land use rights in exchange for tithes and certain guarantees of military and political support.

 At the bottom of the social ladder is the common folk, separated between freemen and serfs.
 While some freemen, such as artisans and merchants, are relatively wealthy and enjoy the privileges of their station, in practice, few freemen are truly free, as many are indebted to the manufactory owners and landlords, much like their rural counterparts.